Apriori Knowledge in an Era of Computational Opacity: The Role of AI in Mathematical Discovery: Transparent Proof Checking

 \section{Transparent Proof Checking}

-The considerations of the previous section might be taken to entail that, while extraordinarily useful, DNNs and LMMs can ultimately only be of circumscribed use in the generation of mathematical knowledge.
-In general, their reports only offer us inductively justified belief (e.g., a kind of empirical result), and it is only when they output mathematically transparent results that can be human-checked that we can acquire mathematical knowledge from them.
+The considerations of the previous section might be taken to entail that, while extraordinarily useful, DNNs and LMMs can ultimately only be of limited use in the acquisition of apriori mathematical knowledge.
+In general, their reports offer us inductively justified beliefs at best, and it is only when they output results that can be human-checked that we can acquire apriori mathematical knowledge from them.

-However, there is a fairly straightforward way to surpass these limits.
-Let us focus on the case in which a machine (perhaps an LLM) outputs not only some mathematical result $X$, but also outputs something resembling a proof of $X$, all of which is stored somewhere on a hard drive.
+However, there is a fairly straightforward way to surpass these limits in certain cases.
+Let us focus on the case in which a machine (perhaps an LLM) outputs not only some mathematical claim $X$ but also something it claims to be a proof of $X$, and that this proof is stored somewhere on a hard drive.
 If what has been stored on the drive can be human-checked, then we can check it, and if it is indeed a correct proof, we thereby gain apriori knowledge of $X$.

-The limitation appears to arise if, as in the case of the Four Color Theorem, the proof is so complex that it is not human-checkable.
-As we argued in Section~\ref{sec:3}, if the result is not generated by a mathematically transparent process, the output of the computer only gives us inductively justified belief in the truth of $X$.
+Suppose, however, that the proof of $X$ stored on the hard drive is so long that it cannot be human-checked.
+It might then appear that apriori knowledge of $X$ is beyond our reach.